INDUSTRIAL ELECTRICAL MAINTENANCE TRAINING COURSE

 Page 46 of part 2 of the course notes for the electrical maintenance training course, describing a complex control circuit diagram - candidates build this circuit in the panels shown above

 The candidates can then (before connecting these circuits to our custom-manufactured 3-phase 40 Volt motors) inspect and test their prepared units, ensuring that the circuits have been interpreted correctly.
-We have developed a three phase 40-volt ac supply to power these systems so that all this can be done safely.
-The following are examples of our 40 volt three-phase supply units, one of the control panels assembled and ready for the candidates to wire up, and our testing for dead instruments:
+We have developed a three phase 40 Volt AC supply to power these systems so that all this can be done safely.
+The following are examples of our 40 Volt three-phase supply units, one of the control panels assembled and ready for the candidates to wire up, and our testing for dead instruments:

 This is our specially-designed three-phase 40 Volt ac supply: It generates its output from a single-phase mains supply, so that we can provide the course without needing a three-phase supply for the electrical maintenance training course One of the control panels, ready for wiring by the candidates on the electrical maintenance training course Candidates use professional voltage testers and proving units on the electrical maintenance training course